 Your signup form is one of the first impressions users have of your app.
 After they read the marketing copy and decide your product is worth trying, the first time they interact with your app is to sign up.

-For years, every signup form worked like this:
+For years, every signup form had a couple fields like this:

-Users think of a password and type it into the field.
-Then they select the next field and type the same thing again.
+Users think of a password and type it into the first field.
+Then they go to the next field and type the exact same thing again.

-The idea behind the confirm password field was that some people mistyped their password and when they tried to log into their account, locked out of their account.
+The idea behind the confirm password field was that some users mistyped their password when they signed up and were locked out of their account when they tried to log back in.
 So to fix this, designers added a second password field to double check the user typed what they meant to type.

 This worked to help improve accuracy, but the confirm password field came with its own problems.

 The first is that the confirm password field makes users do extra work.
 Only a small percentage of users mistype their password, but the confirm password field makes all users do extra work.
 If you want users to do something in your app, make it easier to do.
-This is especially important for the signup form because users have nothing invested in your app and can easily walk away.
+This is especially important for the signup form because users have nothing invested in your app so far.
+This is their first impression of your app and they can easily walk away.